Voetbal International

 Voetbal International (VI) is a Dutch football magazine.
 It is the oldest Dutch football magazine that is still running.

-History and Profile
+History and profile

 Voetbal International was established in 1965.
 VI was one of the founding members of ESM.
 It left the group in 2007.
 Voetbal International was acquired in 2019 by the publishing house Digital Enterprises.
-The chief editors of the magazine are Freek Jansen, Peter Wekking and Pieter Zwart.
+The chief editors of the magazine are Pieter Zwart and Freek Jansen.
 The magazine has had a sharply declining circulation in recent years.
-In the first quarter of 2022, the total paid weekly circulation was 36,586 magazines.
+The current total paid weekly circulation is 27,590 magazines.

 In addition to the regular magazine that comes out every Wednesday, VI every summer publishes season previews before the start of the Dutch league season.
 For years they have made a guide for the Dutch season, including the fixture lists and information and statistics of every Eredivisie and Eerste Divisie team and its players.
 They have also issued season previews of the English, German, French, Belgian and Spanish competitions as well as for the Dutch Hoofdklasse, the highest amateur league.